dhondta/AppmemDumper/README.md

 ## Introduction

-This self-contained tool automates the research of some artifacts for forensics purpose in memory dumps based upon Volatility for a series of common Windows applications.
+This tool automates the research of some artifacts for forensics purpose in memory dumps based upon Volatility for a series of common Windows applications.

 It can also open multiple archive formats.
 In case of an archive, the tool will extract all its files to a temporary directory and then try to open each file as a memory dump (except files named README or README.md).

-## Design principles:

-- Maximum use of Python-builtin modules.
-- For non-standard imports, trigger exit if not installed and display the command for installing these.
-- No modularity (principle of self-contained tool) so that it can simply be copied in /usr/bin with dependencies other thant the non-standard imports.

 ## System Requirements

 This framework was tested on an Ubuntu 16.04 with Python 2.7.

-Its Python logic only uses standard built-in modules except `pyunpack`.
-It makes calls to Volatility and Foremost, thus requiring them.

 ## Installation